 How do you decide who is adoptable?

-The HSU's goal is to place all healthy and treatable companion animals that we receive, which correlates to a 90% placement or live-release rate (the "no-kill" standard).
+HSU's goal is to place all healthy and treatable companion animals that we receive and maintain a 90% placement or live-release rate (the "no-kill" standard).
 Pets placed for adoption at our shelter need to be of sound temperament and good health.
 Pets with a history of severe aggression who pose a public safety threat, and pets suffering from major medical problems that cannot be resolved without extensive veterinary care, are not suitable for our adoption program.
 That being said, many animals requiring medical care and surgeries are treated by our Clinic every day.
 Each year, our veterinarians perform hundreds of surgeries on homeless pets, including limb amputations, lump removals, eye enucleations, dental services and more.
 Many animals with behavioral problems receive training and socialization through our Foster Care Program, in which a foster family is selected to help the pet become adoptable.
 Many dogs also undergo substantial assessment activities and training recommendations from our Behavior Department prior to placement for adoption.
 Lastly, when a dog or cat is deemed unsuitable for our Adoption Program, the HSU's Transfer Program often seeks to place these animals into our network of partner shelters and rescue groups.

 How long do you keep animals?